 Green onions contain a lot of sulfur which stops fungal growth, whereas its vitamin K causes blood clotting.
-Green onions also improve blood circulation and absorption of vitamin B1 in body by lessening tiredness and stress.
-Its vitamin C is a powerful antioxidant and protects body from inflammation and other damages.
+Green onions also improve blood circulation and absorption of vitamin B1 in the body by lessening tiredness and stress.
+Its vitamin C is a powerful antioxidant and protects the body from inflammation and other damages.

 Prevent Stomach Upset

 Green onions can relieve gastrointestinal problems like diarrhea and more.
-Their high amounts of fiber improve the function of gastrointestinal tract.
+Their high amounts of fiber improve the function of the gastrointestinal tract.

 Reduce Blood Sugar

 According to studies, sulfur compounds in green onions help reduce blood sugar levels.
 They do this by increasing insulin levels.
-Insulin is a hormone that transports sugar in blood to the body cells.
+Insulin is a hormone that transports sugar in the blood to the body cells.